 */

-if ( ! function_exists( "create_function" ) ) {
+if ( ! function_exists( 'create_function' ) ) {

 function create_function( $arg, $body ) {

-static $max_cache_size = 64; // The maximum size of the cache.
+static $max_cache_size = 64; // Maximum cache size.

 if ( $sorter === null ) {

-// Define the sorter callback function.
+// Define the sorter function

 $sorter = function ( $a, $b ) {

-return $a->hits < $b->hits ?
+return $a['hits'] < $b['hits'] ?
 1 : -1;

 };